xtknight/vdpau-va-driver-vp9/README.md

 # Compiling

-Don't forget to use the latest VDPAU headers with VP9 support.
+Please check the Requirements section, or else nothing below will work.
+Also, don't forget to use the latest VDPAU headers with VP9 support.
 There may be other dependencies depending on your distro.

     $ git clone https://github.com/xtknight/vdpau-va-driver-vp9.git
     $ cd vdpau-va-driver-vp9